 Mix the cherries and a few tbsp of kirsch and allow to sit in the fridge overnight.
 The next day cook together in a saucepan until the cherries are softened and the juices are nice and thick.
 Let cool completely.

-After they have cooled, slice off the top of two of the cake layers to make the surface flat and even.
+After they have cooled, slice off the top of at least two of the cake layers to make the surface flat and even.
 Brush with some kirsch.
-Do not slice the remaining layer–keep that for the top of the cake (and perhaps do not brush it with kirsch either…I wonder if the whipped cream might slip off).
+You don’t need to slice off the top of the top layer of the cake, but it works either way.

 Whip the cream in a bowl until billowy and stiff.